 Any changes in training materials that became necessary as the project evolved were completed with the approval of MSDE Scoring and Content personnel, and any such changes were documented.
-This included decision papers that were documented with the MSDE decision and date.
+This included any papers sent to MSDE for scoring decisions.
+These were documented with the MSDE decision and date.
 Copies of each scoring guide and each training, qualifying, and validity set (with answer keys) were provided to MSDE.
 MI also maintains archived copies of the complete training materials.